 Reading Time: 5 minutes

 You have invested your time and money and worked hard to build the perfect website that clearly reflects the amazing features of all of your products.
 You are finally ready to launch but, you also want to ensure that when your clients go to buy one of your products, their transactions are safe and secure.
 You may be thinking to yourself…

 Reading Time: 3 minutesSites with SSL are needed more and more every day.
-It’s ubiquitious enforcement challenges website encryption and is even an effort that Google has taken up.
+Its ubiquitous enforcement challenges website encryption and is even an effort that Google has taken up.
 Certbot and Let’s Encrypt are popular solutions for big and small businesses alike because of the ease of implementation.
-Certbot is a software client that can be downloaded on a server, like our Ubuntu 18.04, to install and auto-renew SSLs.
+Certbot is a software client that can be downloaded on a server, like one of our Ubuntu VPS servers, to install and auto-renew SSLs.
 It obtains these SSLs by working with the well known SSL provider called Let’s Encrypt.
 In this tutorial, we’ll be showing you a swift way of getting HTTPS enabled on your site.
 Let’s get started!
 Continue reading “How to Setup Let’s Encrypt on Ubuntu 18.04”

 What is a Redirect?

 A redirect is a web server function that will redirect traffic from one URL to another.
 Redirects are an important feature when the need arises.
 There are several different types of redirects, but the more common forms are temporary and permanent.
 In this article, we will provide some examples of redirecting through the vhost file, forcing a secure HTTPS connection, redirection to www and non-www as well as the difference between temporary and permanent redirects.